-First, I believe in Multiple Sources of Income (MSI) which could include this approach as one of the sources.
-With this source, focused on traditional investments, dividend payers are attractive because they are effectively paying you to play.
+First, I believe in Multiple Sources of Income (MSI), which could include this approach as one of the sources.
+With this source focused on traditional investments, dividend payers are attractive because they effectively pay you to play.

-A balance must be struck regarding what is reasonable, however, as companies have been known to pay an unsustainably high dividend to attract attention from investors who would not ordinarily consider the investment.
+However, a balance must be struck regarding what is reasonable, as companies have been known to pay an unsustainably high dividend to attract attention from investors who would not ordinarily consider the investment.

-The key word there being unsustainable.
+The keyword there is unsustainable.
 If a company has a pent-up debt of old dividends payable, that might make an obstacle too high to overcome.

 I do both regular and preferred stock.
-High quality preferred stock can fill in for municipal bonds when the latter offers unacceptably low interest rates like now.
-The right thing is dependent on the customer, but both have their place.
+High-quality preferred stock can fill in for municipal bonds when the latter offers unacceptably low-interest rates like now.
+The right thing depends on the customer, but both have their place.